aws-solutions-library-samples/guidance-for-aws-deepracer-event-management/README.md

 - [Node.js](https://nodejs.org) version 18.x
 - (Optional) Make buildtool.
 We provide a Makefile with all required targets for easy use.
 We recommend installing Make.

+**Note:** If you experience cross platform emulation issues with Docker then `docker run --privileged --rm tonistiigi/binfmt --install all` is can help resolve some issues.

 ### Deployment overview

 Please note: It takes approximately an hour for all of the DREM resources to be deployed.